 This is a drop-in replacement fan duct that fits the FlashForge Creator Pro and similar models that have the ‘turbo fan’ at the left of the nozzles.
-It has been confirmed to fit the 2015 FFCP (with upwards opening door), the 2016 (sideways door), and the Dreamer.
+It has been confirmed to fit the 2015 FFCP (upwards opening door), the 2016 (sideways door), and the Dreamer.
 It probably also fits clones like CTC and PowerSpec.

 The stock duct has an obvious problem: it only cools the left nozzle.
 This means it pretty much obliges you to always print filaments like PLA or PETG with the left nozzle, because they require active cooling for a good result.
 This new duct offers cooling for both nozzles at the same time, which allows you to use any filament with any of the nozzles, and also do dual PLA extrusions with proper cooling as well.